urbansci/FlowSR/README.md

     │
     ├── Data/
     │
     ├── Existing_models_evaluation/
     │
-    ├── FlowSR_Julia/
-    │
-    └── SymbolicRegression.jl/
+    └── FlowSR_Julia/

-- `Data`: This folder contains the publicly available datasets (the US and England datasets) in this study.
+- `Data`: This folder contains the download link of publicly available datasets (the US and England datasets) in this study.
 - `Existing_models_evaluation`: This directory contains evaluations of existing models, implemented in Python.
-- `SymbolicRegression.jl`: This directory hosts a modified version of the SymbolicRegression.jl package, specifically tailored to search for the allocation mobility models.
-Please note that this package requires manual installation.
-Original package can be found [here](   https://github.com/MilesCranmer/SymbolicRegression.jl).
 - `FlowSR_Julia`: This directory contains our proposed framework, implemented using Julia and the modified SymbolicRegression.jl package.

 ## Instructions for running the code